tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 }
 ```

-Instead a static class can be used that checks if a table is empty and if it is it pumps the data.
+Instead a static class can be used that checks if a table is empty and if it is empty, then it pumps the data.

 ```
 static public void AddData()